Plummeting testosterone? Can’t remember things you should? Depressed, anxious, overweight, pre-diabetic or diabetic?

 - Wake up with a very dry mouth

 If you do have apnea, consider myofunctional therapy to tone upper airway muscles, train your tongue to attain suction to the roof of your mouth, and to keep a lip seal even during sleep.
 It is a great adjunct no matter what other therapy you choose to open your airway at night.
-If you are time or economically challenged, consider renting my self-paced Myofunctional Therapy Companion Video.
+If you are time or economically challenged, consider trying my self-paced Myofunctional Therapy Companion Video.
 You can learn more about it here.

-Myofunctional therapy plus a C-Pap is the gold standard, but for those who can’t/won’t use one, there are dental solutions, though you must keep in mind dental devices do change the relationship of the upper teeth to the lower teeth over time and reduce space for your tongue in the long run.
+Myofunctional therapy plus a C-Pap is the gold standard, but for those who can’t/won’t use one, there are dental solutions, though you must keep in mind dental devices often change the relationship of the upper teeth to the lower teeth over time and reduce space for your tongue in the long run.
 We shouldn’t have to choose between airway and a major invasive surgery, but many of us must.
 Had I chosen to move forward with surgery for myself, I would have traveled to see Reza Movahed for his highly gifted hands, mind, and heart and his dedication to helping people regain their airways.

 Whatever you choose to do, don’t hesitate to act!
 All cells of your body are at risk!